'We learnt about the importance of democracy'.

 The council, led by Mrs Carlin is made up of representatives from each class and they have a set agenda for their meetings.

-Last year’s school council were put to work for the final time, as they counted up all the votes for the new School Council!!
+Our final job:We counted up the votes for the new School Council

 Roles and responsibilities of the Council